tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 We will use the built-in [mtcars](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html) data set.

-We will model miles/gallon (mpg) as a function of engine size (disp) and number of gears (gear).
-Then we can drop number of gears to test the theory that the only determinant (in this confounded play dataset) of mpg is inches<sup>3</sup> of displacement.
+We will model miles/gallon (mpg) as a function of engine size (disp) and number of cylinders (cyl).
+Then we can drop number of cylinders to test the theory that the only determinant (in this confounded play dataset) of mpg is inches<sup>3</sup> of displacement.

-In `lm`, this would be "mpg ~ disp + gear"
+In `lm`, this would be "mpg ~ disp + cyl"

 [Sewall Wright](http://en.wikipedia.org/wiki/Sewall_Wright"Wikipedia Entry: Sewall Wright") invented SEM to allow us to think in explicit graphs.
 So, here's what that language implies: